Keyboard shortcuts

 CoalitionConfig is lifetime-parameterised so runtime construction is a first-class path.
 All existing const instances continue to compile under 'static inference.

-An integrator binds to the coalition by passing the CoalitionConfig into whichever citizen or confluence handles they need:
+An integrator binds to the coalition by passing the CoalitionConfig into whichever member or organism handles they need:

 use std::sync::Arc;